Up to 96 players will duke it out to determine who is the best TCG player on PokeBeach!

 - Reporting matches: Matches must be reported upon completion.
-An acceptable report includes who won the match and how many games each player won.
-If this score is not posted, the TO will attempt to tag both players to find out the score.
-Warnings will be passed out if the round must be delayed due to incomplete match reporting.
-The winner should report the match, but the loser may as well if they so choose; either way, it must be done by the end of each round (11:59 PM EDT).
-Failure to do so will result in a tie for the round and warnings for both players.
+An acceptable report must include who won the match and how many games each player won.
+Both players are responsible for seeing that the result of a match is reported; failure to do so will result in a tie for the round and warnings for both players.
 If there is a chance your match will go past deadline for the round, you need to inform the TO before the round ends, or your match will be for nothing!
 You may be given a 15-minute extension to complete your match.

 - Warnings: Warnings are handed out for misconduct; a player will be dropped from the tournament if they receive two warnings over the span of one tournament.
-Warnings can be given out for several reasons, including, but not limited to, failure to complete or report a match, failing to submit an approved deck list on time, or missing a scheduled match.
+Warnings do not carry over between tournaments, but they are saved as part of a player’s permanent record.
+Warnings can be given out for several reasons, including, but not limited to: failure to complete or report a match, failing to submit an approved deck list on time, or missing a scheduled match.
 Warnings for other offenses may be handed out by the TO at their discretion.

 - Colluding: We want to maintain a fair and enjoyable tournament for all of our members.
-Any malicious or unsportsmanlike actions will result in an immediate and permanent ban from all PokeBeach tournaments, as determined by the TO.
-If you notice another member cheating, breaking rules, stalling, or doing anything to disrupt this tournament, report it to PMJ immediately.
+Any malicious or unsportsmanlike actions will result in an immediate drop from the tournament and a permanent ban from all PokeBeach tournaments, as determined by the TO.
+If you suspect another member of cheating or doing anything to else disrupt this tournament, report it to PMJ immediately.

-- Dropping: If you would like to drop from a tournament before the start of a round, simply PM PMJ.
-If you drop from a tournament this way, you will not suffer any tournament bans.
-However, if you continually sign up for tournaments only to drop them, we will not allow you to register for future tournaments.
+- Dropping: If you would like to drop from the tournament, simply PM PMJ or post in the tournament thread stating your intent to do so.
+If you drop from a tournament this way, you will not suffer any penalty.
+However, if you continually sign up for tournaments only to drop them, you may be penalized.

-- Bans: A player who is forcefully dropped from the tournament will be banned from competing in the next two tournaments (premium members excluded).
-Any banned player can have their ban cut in half by making 50 quality non-tournament posts on the forums during the first month of their ban.
+- The first is by being dropped from accumulating two warnings in the same tournament.
+A player who is forcefully dropped from the tournament in this way will be banned from competing in the next two tournaments (premium members excluded).
+This ban is a part of a player’s permanent record, and a player may be banned for an extended period of time, or possibly permanently, for accumulating too many bans.
+Any banned player can have their ban cut in half by making 50 quality non-tournament posts on the forums during the first month following the month they were banned.
 That averages to less than two posts per day — easily doable!
 We want to see you around the community, and PokeBeach has something for everyone, no matter what aspect of Pokemon you’re involved in.
 Getting involved is easier than you might think, so give it a try!

 A PokeBeach Premium Membership is More than Just Articles!

-- Full access to PokeBeach’s premium articles (at least ten new articles are published every month from the game’s top players).
+- Full access to PokeBeach’s premium articles (at least fifteen new articles are published every month from the game’s top players).

 - The ability to submit your deck lists to our writers for advice and consult them for metagame and deck discussions.

-- More than doubles your prize earnings in our monthly tournaments (up to 7 booster boxes).
+- More than double your prize earnings in our monthly tournaments.